Clay pot painting is perfect for beginner crafters! Learn how to decorate terra cotta using these tutorials great for both kids and adults.

 2. Brush on FolkArt Outdoor Sealer over the entire inside.
 Same idea as option number one, but it’s a brush on versus a spray on.

-Once the sealed clay pot is dry, it is ready to be painted.
-For flower pots that will be used outdoors, use either an outdoor or multi-surface paint with UV protection.
+Once the sealed pot is dry, it is ready for paint.
+For pots that will be used outdoors, use either an outdoor or multi-surface paint with UV protection.
 Polyvine Varnish is recommended.

 For painted flower pots that will be used inside, use any of the following premium-quality acrylic paints: FolkArt Acrylics, Delta Ceramcoat, or Apple Barrel Acrylic Paint.